Greece Moments Greece Moments

 Oasis below Dryopida

-Hardly imaginable on the barren island, below the Chapel of Panagia Mathia a mountain spring whose crystal-clear water is channelled into a washhouse.
-It is surrounded by a green oasis with fruit and olive trees.
-The washhouse with 12 basins was built in 1852 in honour of the then mayor Andreas Mazis and was slightly renovated a few years ago.
+Hard to imagine on this barren island, but below the Chapel of Panagia Mathia a mountain spring feeds crystal-clear water into a washhouse, surrounded by a green oasis of fruit and olive trees.
+The washhouse, with its 12 basins, was built in 1852 in honour of the then mayor Andreas Mazis and was lightly renovated a few years ago.

 Dryopida altes Waschhaus Kythnos